chanwkimlab/MarcoPolo/README.md

 - report/hESC/voting.html (For each gene, this file shows the top 10 genes of which on/off information is similar to the gene.)

-## How to run MarcoPolo on your local machine
+## Running MarcoPolo on your local machine
 ### How to install MarcoPolo
 We recommend using the following pipeline to install MarcoPolo.
 1. Anaconda